Tree data

 10 most common types of tree in Cambridge

-The data below is derived from our own tree inventory and randomised sample plot across the city as a whole, regardless of ownership.
+The data below is derived from a randomised sample plot across the city as a whole, regardless of ownership.
 Good species diversity is another metric of the health of the urban forest.

 Source: Analysis and interpretation of tree audit data for Cambridge City Council (ADAS, 2013) [PDF, 6.5MB].